 Which one was easiest to move around on?

-Monhegan Talalay Natural was the fastest and least restrictive for turning, while the foam-heavy models felt slower to reset.
+Monhegan Talalay Natural was the quickest and least restrictive for turning.
+Sebago Lake also responded promptly, while Belgrade took slightly longer to regain its shape.